Since 2002

 California-Specific Compliance Considerations

 The California Confidentiality of Medical Information Act (CMIA) applies to any health care provider, health care service plan, or contractor that creates, maintains, preserves, stores, abandons, destroys, or compiles medical information.
-Unlike HIPAA, CMIA does not limit its privacy protections to the minimum necessary standard — California law requires that medical information be used only to the extent necessary for the purpose for which it was disclosed.
-CMIA also provides patients a private right of action and allows for civil penalties of $1,000 per negligent violation and $3,000 per intentional violation, independent of any OCR enforcement action.
+Unlike HIPAA, CMIA does not limit its privacy protections to the minimum necessary standard; California law requires that medical information be used only to the extent necessary for the purpose for which it was disclosed.
+CMIA also gives patients a private right of action; a patient may recover nominal damages of $1,000 for a negligent release without proving actual harm, plus any actual damages.
+Separately, CMIA authorizes administrative fines or civil penalties of up to $2,500 per negligent violation, up to $25,000 for a knowing and willful violation, and up to $250,000 where medical information is used for financial gain, independent of any OCR enforcement action.

 California's data breach notification law (California Civil Code Section 1798.82) requires notification to affected California residents in the most expedient time possible and without unreasonable delay.
 For breaches affecting 500 or more California residents, the California Attorney General must also be notified.
 Covered entities subject to both HIPAA and California law must coordinate both notification obligations, which define the triggering event and required content differently.

 The California Consumer Privacy Act (CCPA) and its amendments under the California Privacy Rights Act (CPRA) apply to certain healthcare-adjacent businesses not fully exempted by HIPAA.
 While HIPAA-covered PHI is generally exempt from CCPA, employee health information and data held by business associates that also serve non-healthcare clients may fall within CCPA's scope.
 Organizations operating in California should map which data falls under each framework rather than assuming HIPAA exemption covers all health-related information they hold.
-Our team works with providers across the Los Angeles metro area including the San Fernando Valley, the South Bay, and Orange County.
+HIPAA, CMIA, and the California breach statutes share more controls than their page counts suggest.
+We build the control once and cite it three times.
+Our team works with providers across the Los Angeles metro area including the San Fernando Valley, the South Bay, Long Beach, Orange County, and health technology companies in West Los Angeles and Culver City.

 How Stratify IT Approaches HIPAA Engagements